utdata/icj-class/html/html-in-class.md

 - Go to [gitignore.io](https://www.gitignore.io/) in a browser.
 Type in "macOS" and add it, then "Windows" and add it to the list.
 (If you were using other programs like MicrosoftOffice or languages like Python, you would add those as well.)
 Click the **Create** button.
 - Copy all the code there and put it into your `.gitignore` file and save it.

-### The git cycle
+## Commit and push your code

-Save, commit and the push your code to your repo in Github.
+Save, add, commit and the push your code to your repo in Github.
 To review, the steps are:

 - Use `git status` to check the status of your files.
 You probably have two untracked files.
 - Use `git add .` to add all the untracked files files.
 (If you didn't want all of them, would would specify them: `git add {file/path} {file/path}`.)
 - Use `git commit -m "your message here"` to commit your changes.
 - Use `git push origin master` to push them to Github.

-### Turn in your work
+## Turn in your work

 Turn in a link to your repo in the assignment in canvas.
 If your repo is private, be sure to add the user `critmcdonald` as a contributor, but it is easier just to keep it public.